Skip to main content

 Bolt / MCP Overview

 Cyberstrike uses the Model Context Protocol (MCP) to integrate with external security tools.
-Bolt is our recommended way to access 100+ Kali Linux tools through a Docker container.
+Bolt is our plugin-based tool server that provides security tools through a Docker container.

 🎬 GIF: bolt-tool-execution.gif